Environmental Public Health Tracking: Glossary of Terms

 GEOCODE - The process of identifying the coordinates (longitude and latitude) of a location.
 This process is used so data and information can be shown on maps.

-GESTATION - The period between conception and birth, which is usually about 280 days.
+GESTATION - The period between conception and birth, usually about 280 days.

 GROUNDWATER - Water found beneath the earth's surface that fills pores between materials, such as sand, soil, or gravel.

-HAZARD - A generic term for any situation or state of events which poses a threat to human health.
+HAZARD - A generic term for any situation or state of events that poses a threat to human health.

 HEALTH - A state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

 HEART ATTACK - A heart attack is an acute health event in which one of more regions of the heart muscle experience a severe or prolonged decrease in oxygen supply caused by a blocked blood flow to the heart muscle.
 A heart attack is also called a myocardial infarction (MI).

-HIGH-RISK GROUP - A group of people that are more likely than other groups to experience a specific exposure or develop a certain disease.
+HIGH-RISK GROUP - A group of people who are more likely than other groups to experience a specific exposure or develop a certain disease.

 HISPANIC (ETHNICITY) - A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 Also known as Latino.

 HYPOPLASTIC LEFT HEART SYNDROME - An underdeveloped left side of the heart that is present at birth.
 The underdevelopment causes a decrease in blood flow through the body.

 HYPOSPADIAS - A condition that is present at birth (that is, congenital) in which the opening of the urethra is located below its normal location.
 This condition is caused by incomplete development of the urethra in utero between 8 and 20 weeks of gestation.